 The Ecclesiastical Marriage Task Force was appointed by Synod 2019, the annual decision-making body of the CRC.
 Classis Georgetown, a group of churches in West Michigan, had requested clarification on church policy since congregants sometimes request a non-civil or ecclesiastical marriage.

-Defining ecclesiastical marriage as “marriage sanctioned and solemnized solely by the church to the exclusion of the state (civil government),” the task force asks Synod 2021 to “strongly advise” CRC pastors not to officiate such marriages.
-Synod is expected to meet in mid-June.
+Defining ecclesiastical marriage as “marriage sanctioned and solemnized solely by the church to the exclusion of the state (civil government),” the task force asks synod to “strongly advise” CRC pastors not to officiate such marriages.

 Avoid Legal Conflict